Common searched topics: Manufacturing, Label printing, Sales order

 At the top of the screen, you’ll see pre-made lists to help you view Open, Unpaid, or All orders.
 You’ll view Open by default.

-Below the main order statuses are additional filters you can use to find the orders you’re looking for.
-To change which filters are on the screen, click on All filters.
+Below the main order statuses, you’ll find additional filters to help you find the orders you’re looking for.
+To change which filters are on the screen, click All filters.

 Hover over the headings: the ones with two arrows next to them mean you can sort the sales orders by that heading.
 You can sort by Order number and status, customer name, and more.